DelroyGayle/KoolAIChess/README.md

 In the context of this game *the user* is referred to as *The Player*.
 So I will describe the user in this manner in the following sections.

-The Player goes first and is prompted to do so.
-The Player is designated *White* however seeing that this is a monochrome console game,<br>the Player's pieces are depicted as lowercase letters at the bottom of the board.
+The Player goes first and is prompted to do so.<br>The Player is designated *White* however seeing that this is a monochrome console game,<br>the Player's pieces are depicted as lowercase letters at the bottom of the board.

-*Kool AI, your Computer opponent* will go second.
+*Kool AI, the Computer opponent* will go second.
 The Computer is designated *Black*.<br>The Computer's pieces are depicted as uppercase letters at the top of the board.

 ![image](https://github.com/DelroyGayle/KoolAIChess/assets/91061592/848f397e-3704-4e75-8203-53f1b70a8138)

-From this point onwards each, that is, *the Player and the Computer* will play their corresponding moves until:
+From this point onwards each, that is, *the Player and the Computer*, will play their corresponding moves until one of the following scenarios:

 * **The Player beats *Kool AI* !
 That is, [Checkmate!](https://en.wikipedia.org/wiki/Checkmate) The Player has Won!**
 * *Kool AI* recognises it cannot win therefore it resigns. **The Player has Won!**
 * ***Kool AI* beats the Player** and informs the Player that the Player is in **[Checkmate](https://en.wikipedia.org/wiki/Checkmate).
 Kool AI has Won!**
 * The Player resigns because of one of the following reasons:
-* 1. The Player can foresee that one will be in *Checkmate*.
+* 1. The Player can foresee that *Checkmate* is inevitable.
 * 2. The Player realises that the game is *Stalemate*.<br>([Stalemate](https://en.wikipedia.org/wiki/Stalemate) is a situation in Chess where the player whose turn it is to move is not in Check and has no legal move.)
 * 3. The Player realises that the game is a [Draw](https://en.wikipedia.org/wiki/Draw_(chess)).
 * 4. Or the Player chooses to no longer continue the game.